 1/3 Cup brown sugar

 When ready to cook, set Traeger temperature to 180℉ and preheat, lid closed for 15 minutes.
 For optimal flavor, use Super Smoke if available.

 180 ˚F / 82 ˚C

-Place the baking sheet on the grill grates.
-Insert the probe horizontally into the thickest part of a salmon fillet.
-Close the lid and smoke until the internal temperature reaches 140°F, 1-3 hours.
-(Monitor the grill temperature closely to ensure that it does not rise above 180℉.
-Place a tray of ice on the grill next to the salmon if necessary to bring the grill temperature down).
+Smoke fillets for 1 to 3 hours or until a thermometer inserted into the thickest part of the salmon registers 140℉.
+Make sure to monitor the grill temperature closely to ensure that it does not get above 180℉.
+Place a tray of ice on the grill next to the salmon if necessary to bring grill temperature down.

 180 ˚F / 82 ˚C

 Remove salmon from grill and slice thin.
 Serve with favorite garnishes.
 Enjoy!

 A step-by-step guide to how to smoke salmon.
 From smoked salmon rub and the best wood for smoking salmon to cooking times, internal cooking temperatures, nutritional information, and more.